Chapman Valley History

 In 2015, Barbara Sheilds was awarded Life Membership of the Chapman Valley Historical Society.
 This story is dedicated to Barbara and her achievements.

-Barbara’s first official office bearing position was that of Secretary in 1984 and over the years held each of the major roles.
-Her belief in the Society was shown during 2003 and 2004 when she held President, Secretary and Treasurer Positions – just to keep the Museum running!
+Barbara’s first official office-bearing position was that of secretary in 1984, and over the years she held each of the major roles.
+Her belief in the society was shown during 2003 and 2004, when she held president, secretary, and treasurer positions—just to keep the museum running!

 Barbara has been President for many years and has seen the Museum grow with new buildings and acquisitions.
-There’s also been a few challenges like seeing a cyclone take off the roof soon after the “Historical Timeline” was mounted on the walls in Room 1, begging and pleading for funding for extra buildings, a new roof and repairs to pressed tin ceiling in the Road Board Office and the painting of the cement floor.
-Also challenging was applying for Grants as it’s only over the past few years we have had the Shire Staff doing this for us.
+There have also been a few challenges, like seeing a cyclone take off the roof soon after the “Historical Timeline” was mounted on the walls in Room 1, begging and pleading for funding for extra buildings, a new roof, repairs to the pressed tin ceiling in the Road Board Office, and the painting of the cement floor.
+Also challenging was applying for grants, as it’s only over the past few years that we have had the Shire Staff do this for us.

-Barbara and Vaughan attended the Museum every Wednesday from 1997 until Vaughan’s death in 2010 – Barbara adding and arranging displays while Vaughan was repairing, making, painting and restoring many items in the various rooms.
+Barbara and Vaughan attended the museum every Wednesday from 1997 until Vaughan died in 2010 – Barbara added and arranged displays while Vaughan was repairing, making, painting, and restoring many items in the various rooms.

-Barbara had no previous experience in computing or typing but she wasn’t going to let that beat her; she just put her mind to it and reproduced the family history sheets, from Austin McDonnell’s book, that we see in the white folders around Room 1 and the laminated history and photos on our walls.
-In 2009 there seemed a need for a souvenir or memento of the Museum and Barbara along with Paige Finci put together a booklet “A Brief History of Chapman Valley” which we sell today.
+Barbara had no previous experience in computing or typing, but she wasn’t going to let that beat her; she just put her mind to it and reproduced the family history sheets from Austin McDonnell’s book that we see in the white folders around Room 1 and the laminated history and photos on our walls.
+In 2009, there seemed to be a need for a souvenir or memento of the museum, so Barbara and Paige Finci put together a booklet, “A Brief History of Chapman Valley,” which we sell today.

-Barbara is dedicated to the Valley having been born, bred, schooled, farmed and lived here and is passionate about all things “Valley”, she firmly believes in the Museum being a showcase for our pioneers, however sometimes she can be swayed when viewing items which are not purely “Chapman Valley” such as the Clarrie Milne Collection, the Humble Wool Press and Rupert Weller’s restored engines and of course our Museum is all the better for these.
+Barbara is dedicated to the Valley having been born, bred, schooled, farmed, and lived here.
+She is passionate about all things “Valley”, and firmly believes in the Museum being a showcase for our pioneers; however, sometimes she can be swayed when viewing items that are not purely “Chapman Valley” such as the Clarrie Milne Collection, the Humble Wool Press and Rupert Weller’s restored engines, and of course, our Museum is all the better for these.

-Barbara will be humble and say there were many others who have done great things, but really it was because of her driving force that has seen this Museum expand from the Upper Chapman Road Board Office to the only community based tourist attraction in the Shire of Chapman Valley.
+Barbara will be humble and say many others have done great things, but really, it was because of her driving force that this Museum expanded from the Upper Chapman Road Board Office to the only community-based tourist attraction in the Shire of Chapman Valley.

 In June 2013, Barbara was granted the Medal of the Order of Australia (OAM) in the Queen’s Birthday Honours List for recognition of her community service.